MehdiJmlkh/Machine-Learning-Course-Homeworks-S2024/README.md

 * Q6: Implementing parzen window density estimation from scratch
 * Q7: Classifying using the Parzen Window
 * Q8: Implementing Logistic Regression and K-Nearest Neighbors (KNN) classifiers from scratch, and use them to classify the Wheat Seeds dataset
-* Q9: Implementing Linear Regression from scratch, and use it to classify the Marketing Campaign dataset
+* Q9: Implementing Linear Regression from scratch, and using it to classify the Marketing Campaign dataset

 ## HW3 - Decision Tree & AdaBoost